RISGRA® Hyper-graph

 -

-In contrast, the design characteristics of the hyper-graph language used for RISGRA® ensures that making changes to RISGRA® schema is a relatively trivial exercise.
+Traditional database models, and many property graph models lack flexibility and are expensive to update.
+In contrast, the design characteristics of the hyper-graph language used for RISGRA® ensure that making changes to RISGRA® schema is a relatively trivial exercise.
+This a key strategic advantage when developing the model through successive releases, or when creating bespoke versions of RISGRA® for end-user organisations.